 Also, please consider carpooling, biking, or using public transportation to get to the event.
 Hope you can make it!

-Mike Warner from the University of Washington will discuss climate change and extreme weather as part of the Huxley College of the Environment Speaker Series at 4 p.m. on Thursday, March 6 in Communications Facility 125.
+As part of the 2015-16 Huxley College of the Environment Speaker Series, Dr. Leah Bendell from Simon Fraser University will discuss the impact of the shellfish industry on Baynes Sound at 4 p.m. on Thursday, June 2 in Communications Facility 110 on the Western Washington University campus.
 The presentation is free and open to the public.

 Baynes Sound/Lambert Channel, on the east coast of Vancouver Island halfway between Nanaimo and Campbell River, is one of the most important ecologically sensitive regions along the Pacific Northwest Coast.
 However, currently it is under increasing pressure from an aggressive shellfish industry, seaweed harvesting and urban development.
 Although 50 percent of British Columbia’s shellfish comes from Baynes Sound, the industry is afflicted by ocean acidification, warming oceans, an increase in red tide events, high cadmium levels in farmed oysters, and the presence of high...
 Read more